Most people picture their retirement as a peaceful time: A time to spend with friends and family and to relax.

 Other important points

 If you have devoted a large portion of your career to a specific company, ensure you are getting the proper notice.
-Have a look at this blog post to see what appropriate notice is and how it can be estimated.
+Have a look at this post to see what appropriate notice is and how it can be estimated.
 It is important to note that the courts have typically awarded longer notice periods to senior workers, due to the difficulty of obtaining new employment.

 Furthermore, should you be offered severance, your severance package should be an accurate reflection of your years spent with the company, and the quality of those years.